 You must remove your chairs and sun shades with you at the end of every day, and we are not responsible for them.
 If you leave them at the end of the night, we will put them in front of the amphitheater.

 Shade tents or canopies are limited to an 10′ x 10′ footprint and may only be set up in a single row wrapping around the back edge of the lawn and in front of the vendor areas.
 Considering our available space, please be considerate by not blocking anyone’s view of the stage.
 Shade tents and canopies along with all other personal property must be removed each night.
 If you leave them at the end of the night, we will put them in front of the amphitheater.

 Seating in front of the main stage, photo by Kenneth A. Walters

 Recording & Photography

-You may bring cameras, small camcorders and audio recording devices to Pickin’ in the Pines.
+You may bring cameras, small camcorders, and audio recording devices to Pickin’ in the Pines.
 No flash photography is permitted.
 Do not obstruct the view of those around you.
-This is a taper-friendly festival.
+This is a taper-friendly festival; however, audio and video recording may be prohibited at the request of the Artist.
+Please respect our sound technicians, do not locate your taping equipment in front of or directly next to the sound booth.
 You may not use any type of photograph or recording from Pickin’ in the Pines for commercial purposes without express permission.